 NOTE Information that applies across all segments of the operations request, such as a customer name, can be represented as a segment parameter in the master segment requirement.
 Information that applies to specific segment requirements can be specified as part of the segment requirement.

 Table 169 defines the relationship roles for the segment requirement.
+Table 170 defines the attributes for the segment requirement.